splunk/splunk-sdk-java/README.md

     }
     InputStream stream = job.getResults();

-The Splunk search API has many features, including realtime search, numerious search options, various kinds of search results and the ability to execute synchronous search requests in addition to the basic async interface show above.
+The SDK API has many features such as real-time search, numerous search options, various types of search results, and the ability to execute synchronous and asynchronous search requests.
+To explore core search features, see the Search example included in the SDK.

-The core search features are explored in the SDK `search` example and other variations are explored in various other SDK examples.

 ### Client state